-At an earlier stage the child may have been placed on either a “child in need plan” or “child protection plan”.
+In a lot of cases social services will be involved with the family before the removal of a child is contemplated.
+The child may have been placed on either a “child in need plan” or “child protection plan”.

-Thereafter if the child remains at risk of harm and the issues cannot be addressed the local authority may issue care proceedings and the court will ultimately make the decision as to whether to approve a plan of removal of a child from the parents’ care.
+If during the pre proceedings meetings, the local authority believes the child remains at risk of harm and the issues cannot be addressed in the children’s timescales, the local authority may issue care proceedings and the court will ultimately make the decision as to whether to grant the order sought and approve a plan of removal of a child from the parents’ care.

-If you are concerned about potential or existing court orders, known as emergency protection orders or interim care orders, for removal of your child or children, our team can offer expert advice.
+If you are concerned about potential or existing court orders, known as emergency protection orders or interim care orders, or any are concerned about any of the issues raised in this blog, our team can offer expert advice.
 Get in touch for more information.